Write down our toll-free telephone number if you want to be a part of the program.

 One Texas Democrat comparing Republican redistricting and gerrymandering to the Holocaust.

-Anyway, Texas governor, friend of the program, Greg Abbott is back with us.
+Anyway, Texas governor, friend of the program, Greg Abbott, is back with us.

-Governor, I l I love everything you do.
+Governor, I love everything you do.

-And it must be re-emphasized.
+And it must be reemphasized.

 All of the large blue states in the country have been gerrymandered to the maximum amount.

-And all Texas is really doing is based upon a change in the law, uh, we are no longer requiring coalition districts, and we are able to ensure that voters in the state of Texas who are voting for Congress get to vote for their candidate of choice.
+And all Texas is really doing is based upon a change in the law, we are no longer requiring coalition districts, and we are able to ensure that voters in the state of Texas who are voting for Congress get to vote for their candidate of choice.

-We're creating five new seats where the the residents and voters in those districts, they voted for Donald Trump, but they were also uh against their will, packed in a district where they had to uh exist under a Democrat member of Congress.
+But they were also, against their will, packed in a district where they had to exist under a Democrat member of Congress.

-We're just redrawing the lines as fully authorized by law, and Texas is nowhere near uh drawn to the extreme ways that you see Massachusetts, New York, Illinois, California, and so many other blue state.
+And Texas is nowhere near gone to the extreme ways that you see Massachusetts, New York, Illinois, California, and so many other blue states.

 All right.

-And by the way, I want to emphasize here this is perfectly legal.
+And by the way, I want to emphasize here, this is perfectly legal.

 There's nothing Democrats can do.

-Instead, they picked up their toys and they went to of all places, I thought somewhat ironically, Illinois, where you know it's the most gerrymandered state in the country.
+Instead, they picked up their toys and they went to, of all places, I thought, somewhat ironically, Illinois, where, you know, it's the most gerrymandered state in the country.

 Which is amazing unto itself.